Located in: Montagne & Val de Reims: Grande Montagne de Reims

 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.
 MA = marque d’acheteur = a brand used on finished bottles bought-in.

 - Virginie T. (MA, on its way to NM?) is a recently started Champagne house run by Virginie Taittinger, and has a winery in Sillery since October 2013, but it doesn’t seem to have been inaugurated until 2014.
-The Champagnes have formerly been produced by other producers, and the company still has its main address in Paris, but is reasonably in the process of becoming a négociant-manipulant once bottles from their own winery are ready for sale.
+The Champagnes have formerly been produced by other producers, and the company still has its main address in Paris, but should reasonably be in the process of becoming a négociant-manipulant once bottles from their own winery are ready for sale.
 Virginie T. focuses on direct sales, e.g. online, rather than via traditional distribution channels.
-The so far most ambitious Champagne of their range was launched in January 2016: Grande Cuvée 6 ans d’âge, a non-vintage then composed of 70% Pinot Noir, 20% Chardonnay, and 10% Pinot Meunier, and mostly composed of 2008 (plus 15% reserve wine from 2007).
+The so far most ambitious Champagne of their range was launched in January 2016: Grande Cuvée 6 ans d’âge, a non-vintage composed of 70% Pinot Noir, 20% Chardonnay, and 10% Pinot Meunier, and mostly composed of 2008 (plus 15% reserve wine from 2007) in its inaugural release.

 Virginie Taittinger is the daughter of Claude Taittinger and was working within the Taittinger Champagne house until 2006; around this time the house had another owner for a period.
 Her mother Catherine de Suarez d’Aulan is of the family that owned Piper-Heidsieck until 1988.
 Pierre-Emmanuel Taittinger, who today heads Champagne Taittinger, is the cousin of Virginie.
 Virginie T. started up its activities 2008, when the financial crisis made it possible to access grapes since many existing houses then wanted to buy less.
 The first Champagnes started to be sold in 2013.
 Although Virginie T. was started as a marque d’acheteur, this arrangement is a form of contract production as an interim solution rather than purchase of ready-made bottles.
 The production from the 2009 vintage is said to have been 150 000 bottles, of which 50 000 bottles of vintage Champagne.
 Judging from existing labels, Manuel Janisson in Verzenay has produced Virginie T. Champagnes before their own winery existed.